Civet (perfumery)

 Civet (Zibeth; Zibet; Zibetum), also known as civet musk and civet oil, is the glandular secretion produced by both sexes of Viverridae species.

 Production

 The African civet is one of the species that secretes civet fluid.

 A number of viverrid species secrete civet oil in their perineal glands, including the African civet (Civettictis civetta), large Indian civet (Viverra zibetha), and small Indian civet (Viverricula indica).
 Most civet is produced in African farms, where African civets are kept in cages for this purpose.
 African civets typically produce three to four grams of civet per week.
 In 2000, civet sold for about five hundred dollars per kilogram.

 Civet is a soft, almost liquid material.
 It is pale yellow when fresh, darkening in the light and becoming salve-like in consistency.
-Its odor is strong, even putrid as a pure substance, but once diluted it is pleasantly and sweetly aromatic.
+Its odor is strong, even putrid as a pure substance (described as animal, fecal, urine, fatty, waxy), but once diluted it is pleasantly and sweetly aromatic.
 It is prepared for use in perfumery by solvent extraction to yield either a tincture (10 or 20 percent), an absolute, or a resinoid.